 It’s okay to be nervous

-Before we proceed, we know that despite the hardest part of this new scholastic journey already done, the impending first day of university is filled with overwhelming anticipation.
+Before we proceed, we know that despite the hardest part of this new scholastic journey already being done, the impending first day of university is filled with overwhelming anticipation.
 You probably have nerves about the campus, your accommodation, the faculty, and the people you’ll be meeting for the very first time.
 This nervous excitement might be even more apparent for those making a journey across international waters to attend a university in the UK.

 Let us assure you that there is nothing to worry about.
 Your first day at a UK university will also be the first for many others.
 Regardless of their age, program, or level of degree, most people will be just as nervous about all the things that are making you nervous on your first day.

-With that, let’s dive into the tips that will help you prepare for your first day of university in UK.
+With that, let’s dive into the tips that will help you prepare for your first day of university in the UK.

 1. Check Out Facebook Groups